 Use the reader’s voice

-When crafting your next piece of content, ask yourself what would be the best way to reach the readers.
+When crafting your following content, ask yourself the best way to reach the readers.

 - What is their biggest issue?